TeleworkInc/call-bash/README.md

 # Footnotes

-The options `{ stdio: 'inherit' }` are passed to `spawn`, so stdout will be visible.
-This is not configurable for the sake of simplicity (the only arguments) `callBash` takes are commands).
+The options `{ stdio: 'inherit' }` are passed to `spawn` by default, and stdout will be visible.
+For the sake of simplicity, the only arguments `callBash` takes are commands, but you can override this setting with `global.SPAWN_OPTIONS` if necessary.